liam709/weatherDashboard/README.md

 ---
 We used setInterval() to implement an in-built clock.
 It repeats a set of code to always give the current time of the user.

+Tests:
+---
+Tests:
+We used Mocha for testing our potential usage scenarios.
+We tested the user registration/login API calls and the weather-related API calls.

+The following tests were covered for the user registration/login API calls:

+1. SUCCESS 1.
+POST - Registered new user successfully'
+This test takes in a valid email, and valid password and posts the object to our ‘users’ collection.

+2. SUCCESS 2.
+POST - Login user successfully
+This test takes the registered email and password from the previous test and checks if it exists in our ‘users’ collection.

+3. FAIL 1.
+POST - Fail to register user with invalid email This test tries to register with an invalid email.
+In this case, the email object is an integer so the test does not pass the valid email test and returns that user must enter a valid email.

+4. Fail 2.
+POST - Fail to login user with invalid email This test looks for a specific email address in our ‘users’ collection, but since the email entered does not currently exist in the collection, it fails to login.

+5. Fail 3.
+POST - Fail to login user with invalid password This test finds an existing matching email in the ‘users’ collection, but since the password entered does not match that of the object of entered email, it returns that the user must enter a valid password.

+The following tests were covered for the weather-related API calls:

+1. Success 1.
+GET - / (Test getting the guest home page)
+This test gets the home page of a guest, and it returns the expected response.

+2. Success 2.
+GET - /home (Test getting home page with no bookmarks) This test gets the home page of a user with no bookmarks.
+There isn’t really a failure scenario for this, so we have just a success step.

+3. Fail 1.
+POST - /search (Test invalid city name search) This test tries to search for an invalid city which is a common failure case with this type of app, and it returns the expected response.

+4. Fail 2.
+POST - /bookmark (Test invalid city bookmark) This test tries to bookmark an invalid city, and it returns the expected response.

+5. Fail 3.
+DELETE - /delete (Test invalid city bookmark deletion) This test tries to delete a city that is not bookmarked in the database, and it returns the expected response.

+6. Success 3.
+POST - /search (Test valid city name search) This test searches up a city with a valid city name and it returns the expected response.

+7. Success 4.
+POST - /bookmark (Test valid city bookmark) This test bookmarks a valid city name and it returns the expected response.

+8. Success 5.
+GET - /home (Test getting home page with bookmarks) This test gets the home page of a user with bookmarks, and it returns the expected response.

+9. Success 6.
+DELETE - /delete (Test valid city bookmark deletion) This test deletes the bookmark of a valid city in the database, and it returns the expected response

 How to run code:
 ---
 Run the following commands from VS code project terminal:<br/>